 Here are the most significant benefits of video games that children play online:

 - Online games encourage children to learn and take new knowledge with pleasure.
 What’s more, games teach kids to follow instructions, a skill they need in real life.

-- When playing online strategy games, children learn planning their actions and managing their resources.
+- When playing online strategy games, children learn to plan their actions and manage their resources.
 These games help kids think one step ahead of an opponent and carefully plan their moves to win.

 4 Negative Effects of Online Games

 Although online games have beneficial effects on children and their mental development, they can also be dangerous.
 It’s no secret that violent games can result in a child being nervous and aggressive.

 Here’s a list of the top 4 dangers of online games for children:

 - As was noted earlier, kids who play violent online games are more predisposed to violence than their peers who don’t play those kinds of games.
 Fans of violent games are more likely to express aggressive feelings and bully other kids online and in reality.